Blog

 Beyond platform fees, account for implicit operational costs:

-• RPC infrastructure costs: Dedicated or premium RPC endpoints essential for competitive latency carry subscription expenses.
+• RPC infrastructure costs: dedicated or premium RPC endpoints essential for competitive latency carry subscription expenses.
 This represents fixed overhead for speed advantages.
-For organizations serious about competitive execution, providers like RPC Fast deliver dedicated Solana nodes with guaranteed latency SLOs and priority fee passthrough—critical infrastructure for professional sniper operations.

 Evaluate total cost of ownership, not merely headline percentages.
 Cheaper bots exhibiting higher revert rates or slower fills often prove more expensive through lost opportunities and wasted fees.